pagodaen/pagodaen.github.io/o_nas.md

 permalink: /about/
 ---

-**We welcome new members!**
+Are you interested in **Go demonstration for your company**?

-Do you want to help with Go propagation?
+Do you want to help with **Go propagation**?

 Send us an e-mail:
 <a href="mailto:{{ site.email }}">{{ site.email }}</a>

 ## About Pagoda

 Pagoda is a non-profit organization focusing on the propagation of Go, mostly in the Czech Republic.
-The organization was established in 2007 and its members take part in organizing Go tournaments and further actions related with the wonderful game of Go.
+The organization was established in 2007 and its members take part in **organizing Go tournaments** and further actions related with the wonderful game of Go.